 “The first quarter shows mixed results for our industry, but with several bright spots,” said GAMA President and CEO Pete Bunce.
 [Read more…]

 WASHINGTON, D.C. — At its annual industry review Feb.
 22, the General Aviation Manufacturers Association (GAMA) released the 2016 year-end aircraft shipment and billings numbers.

 GAMA Chairman Simon Caldecott, president and CEO of Piper Aircraft, revealed that airplane shipments globally fell 3.9%, from 2,331 in 2015 to 2,241 in 2016, while airplane billings declined 14.1%, from $24.1 billion to $20.7 billion.
 [Read more…]

-WASHINGTON, DC — General aviation airplane shipments increased 9.6% in the first quarter of this year, according to figures just released by the The General Aviation Manufacturers Association (GAMA).
+WASHINGTON, D.C. — Shipments of general aviation aircraft dropped 3.5% worldwide in the third quarter of this year, according to the latest figures from the General Aviation Manufacturers Association (GAMA).

 In the first nine months of the year, 1,504 airplanes were shipped, compared to 1,558 in 2015.